 Heel Spurs Causes and Risk Factors

 Are you putting yourself at risk?
-Here are a list of the things that could cause heel spurs:
+Here is a list of the things that could cause heel spurs:

 - Walking Abnormalities: Putting excessive stress on the heel bone, ligaments, and surrounding nerves can cause the plantar fascia to pull away.

-- Running and and jogging on hard surfaces can result in overuse of the heel.
+- Running and jogging on hard surfaces can result in overuse of the heel.